n West Africa, where the majority of the world's cocoa is…

-The World Bank projects food demand to increase by 55% by 2030, bringing the size of Africa’s food and agribusiness to $1 trillion and opening up huge business opportunities all along the value chain.
 The increase in demand is a major opportunity for the continent’s food industry.
-This opportunity can only be realised if the current constraints to competitiveness, inadequate levels of investment, low levels of value chain organisation and value added, little export diversification and barriers to expanding trade - domestic, regional, intra-African and international trade can be overcome.
+This opportunity can only be realised if the current constraints to competitiveness, inadequate levels of investment, low levels of value chain organisation and value added, little export diversification and barriers to expanding trade – domestic, regional, intra-African and international trade can be overcome.

 African governments have recognised the importance of increasing intra-African trade and have repeatedly committed to strengthening regional integration through different policy frameworks; through the Continental Free Trade Area (CFTA) and the Malabo Declaration, both the public and private sector can play a role in boosting intra-Africa trade – more so in agricultural commodities and services, and as such presenting a real opportunity for Africa to emerge as a big winner in the current global environment.